jmcclell/sysgit/README.md

 # Uninstalling

-Removing sysgit is as simple as deleting the bare repository directory (by default located at `$HOME/.sysgit`) and removing the sysgit script (by default located at `$HOME/.local/bin/sysgit`).
+Removing sysgit itself is as simple as deleting the bare repository directory (by default located at `$HOME/.sysgit`) and removing the sysgit script (by default located at `$HOME/.local/bin/sysgit`).
 That's it.

+If you want to remove all of the files managed by sysgit, you can use normal git commands (e.g. `reset --hard`) but BE CAREFUL!
+Will leave this as an exercise to the reader.
+You'll need to do this before removing sysgit itself, or re-install sysgit to do this.